Analysing experiences of mysticism.

 I, like millions of other monotheist believers (Jews, Christians and Muslims) around the world at this time, have developed a personal relationship with God.
 That relationship of mine was first established thirty plus years ago, and has continually developed since that time.
 (And of course it has been continually analysed and evaluated, as this website demonstrates.)

 My belief in the ‘God of monotheism’ is certainly based on my own life experiences as a Christian, and the evidence of Godâs everyday presence there.
 I know that he really can hear each of us when we speak to him for example.
 I am totally convinced that it really is even possible at times to hear his âstill small voiceâ.
 Also, from my experience, he definitely tries very hard to guide us all down the âright trackâ in life.
-And much, much more!
+Look, once you know how to ‘decipher the Bible‘ for yourself, you can even recognise evidence there as you read it.
+And much, much more is on offer!

 6. CHRISTIANITY’S POSITIVE OFFER

-Although I am a Christian ‘moderate’, I have also witnessed stuff in so-called Pentecostal/ Charismatic church services that really ârocked my socksâ.
+I have also witnessed stuff in so-called Pentecostal/ Charismatic church services that again really ârocked my socksâ.
 It gave me sound evidence, as far as I am concerned, of Godâs personal presence in those services.
 He is DEFINITELY ready to engage with us Christians in that environment; within related fellowships of faith.
 That is if we are ready for it!

 Undeniably as far as I am concerned, billions of people, over thousands of years, have proven to themselves that a âpersonalâ relationship with God is possible.
 And what a beautiful relationship it can be.
 Yes indeed, ‘thank you Jesus‘.